 With Oahu’s rich military history, the island makes a perfect place to honor Memorial Day.
 Here’s what’s happening this Memorial Day Weekend around Oahu.

-Local boy scouts and girl scouts will be making and placing a lei and an American flag on gravesites on Sunday, May 26.
-Approximately 38,000 leis are made by the community for this event. >> Even if you are unable to attend the Mayor’s Memorial Day Ceremony, it’s still special to visit Punchbowl on Memorial Day weekend.
+The local Oahu community has a wonderful tradition of sewing and donating lei to adorn the 38,000 graves of our service members laid to rest at the National Memorial Cemetery of the Pacific at Puowaina (Punchbowl).
+Then, local boy scouts and girl scouts typically take on the task of placing a lei and an American flag on the gravesites on or before Sunday, May 24. >> Even if you are unable to attend the Mayor’s Memorial Day Ceremony, it’s still special to visit Punchbowl on Memorial Day weekend.

-Memorial Day Lantern Floating Ceremony at Ala Moana Beach Park
+Memorial Day Lantern Floating Ceremony at Ala Moana Beach Park on Monday, May 25, 2026:

 The annual Shinnyo lantern floating event at Ala Moana Beach Park returns again this year.
 More than 30,000 people are likely to participate in this event.
 The lantern floating ceremony starts at 6:30 p.m.
 See this link for more information.
 Also, see this video summary from a previous year’s ceremony.